- Can I return something if I change my mind or I have ordered the wrong thing ?

 - Why did my order get cancelled ?

 We reserve the right to cancel any order we believe may be fraudulant.
-We also reserve the right to refuse patronage to customers who are abusive to our customer service staff.
+We also reserve the right to refuse patronage to customers who we beleive are under 18 years of age, or are abusive to our customer service staff.
 These orders will be cancelled, payments refunded and the customer account suspended.

 - How long does it take to supply my order ?